ryanalmb/CZai/README.md

 - `/CZ What's new with Binance regulation today?` → Get latest news with web search results
 - `/CZ How to manage risk?` → Get risk management principles

+## Website

+- A static, bilingual website lives under `website/`.
+See `website/DEPLOY.md` for hosting instructions.

 ## Architecture

 - Webhook mode ready for serverless (Render).
 The bot sets its Telegram webhook to WEBHOOK_BASE_URL/WEBHOOK_PATH and listens on PORT.